percywarapudi/shifttech/README.md

     <b>Step 2 : Running the application</b><br/>

-        Option A: Compile the project with Maven(maven must be installed on your machine) Import the project you IDE of choice(IntelliJ,Eclipse, STS) Build as Maven project using provided functionality in the IDE
+        Option A: Compile the project with Maven(maven must be installed on your machine) Import the project into an IDE of your choice(IntelliJ,Eclipse, STS) Build as Maven project using provided functionality in the IDE